 Curriculum

 The Surgical Technology Program is divided into four quarters.
-Class time is from 8 am – 2:30 pm and clinical time is from 7 am – 3:30 pm.
+Class time is from 8 am to 2:30 pm and clinical time is from 7 am to 3:30 pm.
 Clinical time is one day a week, then three days beginning in early November.
-It's increased to 4 days/week in the beginning of May.
+It's increased to four days/week at the beginning of May.

 Course